dipranjan/opensourcemlbook/_build/html/_sources/contents/Reinforcement Learning/Finite Markov Decision Processes/Finite Markov Decision Processes.md

 G_t = R_{t+1} + R_{t+2}· · · + R_T
 $$ (eq1)

-where $T$ is a final time step.
-This approach makes sense in applications in which there is a natural notion of final time step, that is, when the agent–environment interaction breaks naturally into subsequences, which we call **episodes or trials**, such as plays of a game, trips through a maze, or any sort of repeated interactions. **Each episode ends in a special state called the terminal state, followed by a reset to a standard starting state or to a sample from a standard distribution of starting states.
-Tasks with episodes of this kind are called *episodic tasks*.** In episodic tasks we sometimes need to distinguish the set of all nonterminal states, denoted $S$, from the set of all states plus the terminal state, denoted $S^+$ .
+where $T$ is a final time step. <span style="color:blue">This approach makes sense in applications in which there is a natural notion of final time step, that is, when the agent–environment interaction breaks naturally into subsequences, which we call **episodes or trials**, such as plays of a game, trips through a maze, or any sort of repeated interactions.
+Each episode ends in a special state called the terminal state, followed by a reset to a standard starting state or to a sample from a standard distribution of starting states.
+Tasks with episodes of this kind are called *episodic tasks*.
+In episodic tasks we sometimes need to distinguish the set of all nonterminal states, denoted $S$, from the set of all states plus the terminal state, denoted $S^+$ . </span>

 On the other hand, in many cases the agent–environment interaction does not break naturally into identifiable episodes, but goes on continually without limit.
 For example, this would be the natural way to formulate a continual process-control task, or an application to a robot with a long life span.
-We call these continuing tasks.
-The return formulation is problematic for continuing tasks because the final time step would be $T = \infty$, and the return, which is what we are trying to maximize, could itself easily be infinite.
-(For example, suppose the agent receives a reward of +1 at each time step.)
+We call these continuing tasks. <span style="color:blue">The return formulation is problematic for continuing tasks because the final time step would be $T = \infty$, and the return, which is what we are trying to maximize, could itself easily be infinite.</span> (For example, suppose the agent receives a reward of $+1$ at each time step.)
 Thus, in this book we usually use a definition of return that is slightly more complex conceptually but much simpler mathematically.

-The additional concept that we need is that of discounting.
-According to this approach, the agent tries to select actions so that the sum of the discounted rewards it receives over the future is maximized.
-In particular, it chooses $A_t$ to maximize the expected discounted return:
+<span style="color:blue">The additional concept that we need is that of discounting.
+According to this approach, the agent tries to select actions so that the sum of the discounted rewards it receives over the future is maximized.</span> In particular, it chooses $A_t$ to maximize the expected discounted return:

 $$
 G_t = R_{t+1} + \gamma R_{t+2} +  \gamma^2R_{t+3} + · · · = \sum_{k=0}^{\infty}\gamma^kR_{t+k+1}